 The notion of Aboriginal cultural, social and spiritual significance, and the assessment of these values is a matter for Aboriginal people and can only be made by the appropriate Aboriginal representatives of the relevant communities.
-Section 9 of this report presents a statement of cultural/social significance provided by Rocky Sainty for the Aboriginal site recorded during the current assessment and the broader area.
+Section 9 of this report presents a statement of cultural/social significance provided by Rocky Sainty for the Aboriginal sites recorded during the current assessment and the broader area.
 Rocky Sainty is an experienced Aboriginal Heritage Officer, and a respected member of the Tasmanian Aboriginal community.
 He is appropriately skilled and experienced to make these cultural values statements.
 The report has also been distributed to a select range of Tasmanian Aboriginal organisations for review, comment and feedback.
 The outcome of this consultation is presented in Appendix 4.

 As described in section 3 of this report, the available ethnographic information indicates that the study area is situated around the confluence of the boundaries of three Aboriginal Nations, these being the South East Nation, The Oyster Bay Nation and the Big River Nation.
-The River Derwent estuary was likely to have been an important major resource zone for all three Aboriginal Nations.
-This site provides tangible evidence for the occupation of this area by the South East Nation, The Oyster Bay Nation and the Big River Nation people, and therefore retains a level of significance and importance to the present-day Tasmanian Aboriginal community (see section 9).
+The River Derwent estuary was likely to have been an important major resource zone for all three Aboriginal Nations, and the Aboriginal sites recorded in this area are likely to be a small extant remnant of much larger site complexes that existed along this section of the River Derwent, between Bridgewater and New Norfolk, prior to European development.
+These sites are generally considered to be of high cultural significance to the contemporary Tasmanian Aboriginal people, as they represent tangible evidence of the occupation of the area by the Old People.